maneeshperumalla/csv-combiner/README.md

 # csv-combiner
-Node JS program that takes several CSV files as arguments and merges themin to a new CSV file.
+Node JS program that takes several CSV files as arguments and merges them in to a new CSV file.

 # Steps to run the program
 npm install